JakubZojdzik/jakubzojdzik.github.io/content/posts/debug-for-c++.md

 Where `<line_nr>` is number of line where function has been called.

 As the declaration is in header file, we want to include it somewhere.
-To make it globally accessable you should place it in correct directory, where your compilator will find it.
+To make it globally accessible you should place it in correct directory, where your compilator will find it.
 One of these, is `/usr/include` directory.
 Now we need `.cpp` file.
 That is where we can move to second feature:

 # Automatic `main.cpp` file generation